StalePixels/EviL/docs/settings.md

 1: Programmatically - via /SYS/EviL.rc
 -
 Our "run control" file is stored on /SYS since NextZXOS is not a multi-user system and the setting is system-wide, unlike traditional Unix-like systems, and /HOME.
 Settings changed in /SYS/EviL.RC are applied at startup automatically every time EviL is started, effectively changing the startup defaults.

 An example run control file, saved in /sys/evil.rc could look as follows;

-    silent = true
+    errors = true
     font = cinema
     repeat_key = 10